TaufiqHassan/cmpdata/docs/source/guide/get_info.rst

     Total number of files: 7801

 This single directory contains ~7800 CMIP6 raw fies!
 These are from different models and experiments.
-Users can pin-point on the number of data for a particular model/experiment/variable using ``-m`` or ``-e`` or ``-v`` options.
+Users can pin-point on the number of data for a particular model/experiment/variable using ``-m`` or ``-e`` or ``-v`` options (which takes comma separated multiple values).

 **Example usage:** ::

-    $ cmpdata -o info -dir /directory/path/here -m UKESM1-0-LL -e ssp370 -v rlut
+    $ cmpdata -o info -dir /directory/path/here -m UKESM1-0-LL -e ssp370 -v rlut,rsut

 **output** ::

-    Available 1 variables: ['rlut']
+    Available 2 variables: ['rlut' 'rsut']

     Available 1 models: ['UKESM1-0-LL']